 Notifications of data breaches

-The HITECH Act also requires healthcare professionals to provide public notifications of security breaches when such breaches lead to unsecure patient health information to be disclosed for unauthorized purposes.
+The HITECH Act also requires healthcare professionals to provide public notifications of security breaches when such breaches lead to insecure patient health information being disclosed for unauthorized purposes.
 These notification requirements are similar in nature to state and federal data breach laws relating to unauthorized disclosure of financial information.
-Generally, the HITECH Act requires that patient’s whose patient health information has been leaked in a data breach be notified, irrespective of whether a breach has occurred internally or externally.
+Generally, the HITECH Act requires that patients whose patient health information has been leaked in a data breach be notified, irrespective of whether a breach has occurred internally or externally.

 In cases where such breaches affect more than 500 patients, healthcare providers are also obliged to notify the HHS or United States Department of Health and Human Services.
 In these cases, information related to the breach will also be posted on the HHS website.
 In certain cases, local media outlets will also need to be notified of the data breach that occurred.
 These provisions provide yet another example of the HITECH Act’s emphasis on increased privacy and data protection concerns.

 What are the penalties for violating the HITECH Act?